Sheryar-Ahmed/E-Commerce-MernStack-project/README.md

 # E-Commerce-MernStack-project
-Mern Stack Project on Ecommerce with User, Admin and A beautiful Dashboard advantages.
+Mern Stack Project on Chic Choice Maven with User, Admin and A beautiful Dashboard advantages.
 Fully functional.